Exploratory BFS Depths for Zaremba Generators

 ./cayley_gpu 1021

-Source: scripts/experiments/zaremba-transfer-operator/cayley_gpu.cu
+Source: scripts/experiments/zaremba-cayley-diameter/cayley_gpu.cu

-Computed on 8× NVIDIA B200 (1.43 TB VRAM), 40 seconds total.
+Computed on 8× NVIDIA B200 (1.43 TB VRAM, Blackwell architecture, CUDA 12.8), 40 seconds total.
+Full BFS logs and per-prime diameter data available in the GitHub repository.

 This work was produced through human–AI collaboration (Cahlen Humphreys + Claude).
 Not independently peer-reviewed.
 All code and data open for verification at github.com/cahlen/idontknow.